Saddle point preconditioners for weak-constraint 4D-Var: Approximations

 Similarly we can write the inverse of $\bfL_M$ as follows, using straightforward linear algebra: \begin{lem} Let $k\in \mathbb{N}$, and let $\bfL_M=\bfL_M(k)\in\mathbb{R}^{(N+1)s\times (N+1)s}$ be a block matrix made up of $s\times s$ blocks.
 For $i,j = 1,\dots, N+1$ we may evaluate that

 \end{lem}

 We note that $\bfL_M^{-1}$ is lower triangular, and both the number of non-zero blocks of $\LM^{-1}$ and the number of terms in each of the products of $\bfL_M^{-1}$ are controlled by the parameter $k$.
 Note that $\bfL$, defined in \eqref{def:L}, satisfies $\bfL=\bfL_M(N+1)$ according to this notation.
+To further justify the effectiveness of this approximation, we now study the eigenvalues of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ theoretically.
+We begin by stating the structure of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ in terms of the linearised model matrices $\bfM_i$, using straightforward linear algebra.